soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 ## Welcome

-> Welcome to **WissKI Bits: Ontology-Based Modeling of Research Data**.
+Welcome to **WissKI Bits: Ontology-Based Modeling of Research Data**.

->
-> This how-to tutorial provides a practice-oriented introduction to the ontology-based modeling of research data.
-Starting from information about a collection object, a semantically meaningful data model is developed step by step and prepared for later implementation in WissKI.
+In this module, we use a concrete collection object to explore how research data can be transformed step by step into a semantic data model.
+The resulting conceptual model provides the basis for later implementation in WissKI.

->
-> In Module 1, **“From the collection through modeling decisions to the diagram – understand and explain”**, we develop the conceptual foundation of this data model.
+In Module 1, **“From the collection through modeling decisions to the diagram – understand and explain”**, we develop the conceptual foundation of this data model.
 To do so, we analyze object data and contextual information from a specialist domain.
 We identify relevant concepts, events, and relationships, clarify their meaning, and align them with classes (Entities) and properties (Properties) of the CIDOC CRM reference model.

->
-> The goal is to document the domain-specific logic in such a way that modeling decisions become transparent and research data can later be recorded, linked, analyzed, and reused consistently.
+The goal is to document the domain-specific logic in such a way that modeling decisions become transparent and research data can later be recorded, linked, analyzed, and reused consistently.

->
-> The module is designed as a **learning-by-doing tutorial** for the **Scientific Communication Infrastructure WissKI**.
+The module is designed as a **learning-by-doing tutorial** for the **Scientific Communication Infrastructure WissKI**.
 Using an example from the domain of computer games, we move from the collection perspective to the modeling perspective.
 The resulting conceptual model forms the basis for a diagram and for later technical implementation in the WissKI Pathbuilder.

->
-> Subsequent units transfer this approach to learners’ own research data and deepen both formal modeling and implementation in WissKI.
+Subsequent units transfer this approach to learners’ own research data and deepen both formal modeling and implementation in WissKI.

+> **We start with information about an object and gradually develop a semantic data model.
+Along the way, we identify concepts, events, and relationships, make their meaning explicit, and prepare them for later implementation in WissKI.**

 ---